rmalpass/fkt.life/src/posts/03-lancaster-canal/03-lancaster-canal.md

 24 miles in we're closing in on our only scheduled stop.
 I'm flying, feeling great considering.
 I need to hold back.
 Good friends Julie and Ian Sibbert are waiting for us with some fresh kit, food, and water.
 I said I would carry on at a walk as Phill stashed our goodies in his bag.
 Before we set off I said I wanted to try and not take on too much fluid or food at once, but the heat of the day (now 23c) got the better of me, and as I slowed properly for the first time I started to feel the effects of the high temperature.
 I guzzled a full bottle of water and devoured a ham wrap.

-It 's nice to see Julie and Ian.
+It's nice to see Julie and Ian.
 I even manage a quick 5-minute chat as I walk along eating.
 But it's time to start jogging again.
 We're only about three miles from Lancaster now.
 Almost halfway!

 I'm new to running, and it constantly surprises me.
 Because now I'm starting to feel the struggle.
 I don't know if it's mental, physical, or both.
 I decide to back off to a fast walk for a while and see if it's just a case of digesting my wrap.
 I wonder what Phill is thinking.
 We're still a very long way from home!